fschroet/Favorite-ML-Resources/README.md

 # Favorite-ML-Resources

 In this file i want to maintain a small list of my favorite resources (Papers, Blogs, Videos...) i found while trying to understand machine learning concepts.
 My favorite way of studying is gaining not only a theoretical understanding but also a strong intuition of the topics.
-For me especially the intutive part promotes fun and motivates me to dive deeper into certain topics.
+For me especially the intuitive part promotes fun and motivates me to dive deeper into certain topics.

 *Articles*: